slyd0g/WhiteChocolateMacademiaNut/README.md

 - Dump the user's cookies in human-readable format if the page title or url contains `facebook`
     -  ```./WhiteChocolateMacademiaNut --port 31415 --dump pages --grep facebook```

+Load and clear functions are intended to be used locally.
+Do not clear target's cookies.
+In order for this to work, you will need to start and Chrome with the debug port open.

+- Load the user's cookies locally from file
+    - ```./WhiteChocolateMacademiaNut --port 9222 --load cookies.json```
+- Clear all cookies
+    - ```./WhiteChocolateMacademiaNut --port 9222 --clear```

 ## References
 - https://mango.pdf.zone/stealing-chrome-cookies-without-a-password
 - https://github.com/defaultnamehere/cookie_crimes